SQream/sqream_docs/guides/operations/setup/installing_sqream_with_monit.rst

 * The value of the **metadataServerIp** parameter must point to the IP that the metadata is running on.
 * The value of the **machineIP** parameter must point to the IP of your local machine.

-It **(comment** - what is *it*?) would be same on server running metadataserver and different on other server nodes.
+It would be same on server running metadataserver and different on other server nodes.

-11. **Optional** - To run additional SQream services, copy the required configuration files and create additional JSON files: **Comment: verify step**
+11. **Optional** - To run additional SQream services, copy the required configuration files and create additional JSON files:

    .. code-block:: console